LTUC/amman-dotnet-401d2/Curriculum/Class18/LAB.md

 Using both of the resources above, create an API in .NET Core that conducts the standard HTTP verbs (Get,Put,Post,Delete) for a "To-Do" list.

-Your "To-Do" list will consist of indivudal tasks that can be saved into the database and extracted as needed.
+Your "To-Do" list will consist of individual tasks that can be saved into the database and extracted as needed.
 You should also have the ability to get all of the tasks by a simple get request.
 <br />